Hcappers/GNSS/Legro.md

 Added some extra requirements under Behavioral Requirements to cover more ground.

 ### 01/13/2025
-Tweaked the Table of Contents so all the page numbers are accurate.
-No more guessing!

-### 01/13/2025
-Included MSFS Developer Support as a reference in the project doc—seemed like a useful addition.
+Refined the Table of Contents to ensure all page numbers are accurate.
+Also added MSFS Developer Support as a reference in the project documentation.

 ### 01/22/2025
 Added "System Tester" as a new actor in the project.
-More hands on deck!

 ### 01/22/2025
 Created a new use case: "Validate System Performance," so the new actor actually has a role.